Oblivios/LogFile-Parser/README.md

 # LogFile-Parser
-Log file parser, with multiple features such as geolocation, graphics and enumeration.
+Log file parser, with multiple features such as geolocation, graphics and enumeration